Isoamyl alcohol: Extraction from fusel oil

 Isoamyl alcohol can be separated from fusel oil by either of two methods: shaking with strong brine solution and separating the oily layer from the brine layer; distilling it and collecting the fraction that boils between 125 and 140 °C. Further purification is possible with this procedure: shaking the product with hot limewater, separating the oily layer, drying the product with calcium chloride, and distilling it, collecting the fraction boiling between 128 and 132 °C.

 Synthesis

 Isoamyl alcohol can be synthesized by condensation of isobutene and formaldehyde which produces isoprenol, then hydrogenation.
 It is a colourless liquid of density 0.8247 g/cm^{3} (0 °C), boiling at 131.6 °C, slightly soluble in water, and easily dissolved in organic solvents.
 It has a characteristic strong smell and a sharp burning taste.

+Reactions

 On passing the vapour through a red-hot tube, it decomposes into acetylene, ethylene, propylene, and other compounds.
 It is oxidized by chromic acid to isovaleraldehyde, and it forms addition compounds crystals with calcium chloride and tin(IV) chloride.